Under the Bridge

-"Under the Bridge" is a song by American rock band Red Hot Chili Peppers and the eleventh track on their fifth studio album, Blood Sugar Sex Magik (1991).
-Vocalist Anthony Kiedis wrote the lyrics while reflecting on loneliness and the struggles of being clean from drugs, and almost did not share it with the band.
-Released in March 1992, "Under the Bridge" was praised by critics and fans for its emotional weight.
-The song was a commercial success and the band's highest-charting single, peaking at number 2 on the Billboard Hot 100 and certified platinum.
+"Under the Bridge" is a song by the American rock band the Red Hot Chili Peppers and the eleventh track on their fifth studio album, Blood Sugar Sex Magik (1991).
+It was released in February 1992, in the United States, and March 10, 1992 in the United Kingdom by Warner Bros.
+Records.
+The singer, Anthony Kiedis, wrote the lyrics while reflecting on loneliness and the struggles of being clean from drugs, and almost did not share it with the band.

+"Under the Bridge" was praised by critics and fans for its emotional weight.
+The song was a commercial success and the band's highest-charting single, peaking at number two on the Billboard Hot 100, number one on the Cash Box Top 100 and certified platinum.
 It was also a success in other countries, mostly charting within the top 10.
+Gus Van Sant directed the song's music video, which was filmed in Los Angeles.

 "Under the Bridge" helped the Red Hot Chili Peppers enter the mainstream.
 David Fricke of Rolling Stone said that the song "unexpectedly drop-kicked the band into the Top 10".
-The song has become an inspiration to other artists, and remains a seminal component of the alternative rock movement of the early and mid-1990s.
-In April 1998, English girl group All Saints released a cover of "Under the Bridge" that topped the UK Singles Chart for two weeks in May 1998.
+The song has become an inspiration to other artists, and remains a seminal component of the alternative rock movement of the early-to-mid 1990s.
+In April 1998, the English girl group All Saints released a cover version that topped the UK Singles Chart for two weeks in May 1998.

 Writing

-During the production of the Red Hot Chili Peppers' 1991 album Blood Sugar Sex Magik, producer Rick Rubin regularly visited singer Anthony Kiedis to review his new material.
+During the production of the Red Hot Chili Peppers's 1991 album Blood Sugar Sex Magik, producer Rick Rubin regularly visited singer Anthony Kiedis to review his new material.
 He found a poem titled "Under the Bridge" in Kiedis's notebook and took an interest in the poignant lyrics.
 Rubin suggested that Kiedis show it to the rest of the band: "I thought it was beautiful.
 I said, 'We've got to do this.'"

-Kiedis was reluctant, as he felt the poem was too emotional and did not fit the Chili Peppers' style.
+Kiedis was reluctant, as he felt the poem was too emotional and did not fit the Chili Peppers's style.
 After singing the poem to guitarist John Frusciante and drummer Chad Smith, they "got up and walked over to their instruments and started finding the beat and guitar chords to match it".
 Frusciante chose the chords to balance the dark lyrics, saying "I thought if the lyrics are really sad like that I should write some chords that are happier".

 Frusciante and Kiedis worked on the song for several days.
 It was one of the few tracks completed prior to the band moving into the Mansion, where they recorded the album.
 After the song was recorded, Rubin felt the grand ending would benefit from a large group of singers.
 Frusciante invited his mother, Gail, and her friend, both of whom sang in a choir, to perform.